ErinElizCostello/Recipes/README.md

 # Hungry
 ### Search for recipes and make an account to save your favorite ones.
-Filter your search by ingredients, cuisine, diet-type, intolerances, nutrition and vitamins.
+Filter your search by ingredients, cuisine, diet-type, intolerances, and nutrition.

 ##### Created with: React.js with hooks, Redux, Material-UI, Express.js, MySQL, Passport.js, JWT, Spoonacular API